 English: Preschool = German: Kindergarten (ages 2.9-5)

 English: Kindergarten = German: Vorschule (ages 5-6)

 Children must be 2.9 years old by September 1 of the year in which they will enroll in order to be able to enter our Preschool.
 They should be reliably toilet trained (or very close to it!) by the beginning of the school year.
 For more information please contact our admission department.

 Does GISB have a cafeteria or lunch program?

 We do not have a cafeteria, but families have the option to order lunch through smartlunches.com.
-Lunches are dropped off at the school mid morning by the smartlunches delivery ambassadors.
-Each meal is labeled individually with the luncher’s name, classroom and teacher.
-For more information and frequently asked questions, please visit their website.
+Hot lunches are dropped off at GISB by the smartlunches delivery ambassadors.
+Each meal is labeled individually with the student’s name, classroom and teacher.
+For more information, please visit their website.